-Currently, the Spanish Armed Forces have 5 deployed soldiers.
+Currently, the Spanish Armed Forces have five servicemen deployed.

 This is a UN Mission protected by Security Council resolution UNSCR 2261, and comprises the following stages:

-- Stage 1 (Preparation): It aims to establish the mission headquarters in Bogotá and assess conditions at the eight regional offices, identified by the parties, where the Mission will also take place.
+- Stage 1 (Preparation): Aims to establish the mission headquarters in Bogotá and assess conditions at the eight regional centres, identified by the parties, where the Mission will also take place.

-- Stage 2 (IOC): The focus will centre on preparing the Mission to operate at the local level with representatives of the Colombian Government and the FARC-EP.
+- Stage 2 (IOC): Focuses on preparing the Mission to operate at the local level with representatives of the Colombian Government and the FARC-EP.

-- Stage 3 (FOC): Deployment of all United Nations observers and launch of the tripartite mechanism for monitoring and verification.
+- Stage 3 (FOC): Deployment of all United Nations observers and implementation of the tripartite mechanism for monitoring and verification.